oracle/truffleruby/doc/contributor/cexts.md

 function that is not variadic and handles up to ten pointers.
 This function is then inlined.

+### Integer and pointer data model

+We currently assume an LP64 integer and pointer data model.

 ### Compatibility

 See the user [compatibility documentation](../user/compatibility.md).